jeteve/App-JESP/README.md

 ## plan.json

 This file MUST live in your JESP home directory.
-It has to contain a json data structure like this:
+It has to contain a json datastructure like this:

     {
       "patches": [